cap-js-community/odata-v2-adapter/README.md

 ### SAP Fiori Elements V2

-The OData V2 service provided by the CDS OData V2 Adapter can be used to serve an SAP Fiori Elements V2 UI.
+The OData V2 service provided by the OData V2 adapter for CDS can be used to serve an SAP Fiori Elements V2 UI.

 SAP Fiori Elements V2 examples: